Pete Davidson, actress Chase Sui Wonders involved in crash in Beverly Hills: reports

 “We’re told the preliminary view is that drugs and alcohol were not involved here, but an investigation is currently underway,” TMZ reported.

-The tabloid outlet also said that neither Davidson or Sui Wonders were arrested or cited.
+The tabloid outlet also said that neither Davidson nor Sui Wonders were arrested or cited.

 Davidson, 29, is best known for his eight-season stretch on “Saturday Night Live.”
 Sui Wonders, 26, is best known for her role in the HBO Max series “Generation,” as well as her role as Emma in the 2022 comedy-horror feature film “Bodies Bodies Bodies.”